 I met my husband Michael when I was far from content, far from healed, and very close to my desires for marriage.
 I don’t know why the church and Christians have defined contentment with our relationship statuses as not wanting a spouse.
 God wants you and I to live fully alive—hearts open to the great story, even if we don’t always understand the pieces and are far from whole.

 Ruthie Dean is a book marketer at Harper Collins Christian by day and a writer by night.
 She and her husband Michael call Nashville home.
-Their first book, Real Men Don't Text, will be in bookstores in 2013.
+Their first book, Real Men Don't Text, came out in 2013.
 Ruthie writes a relationship blog for women at www.ruthiedean.com.